-New York, NY, May 6, 2010 - The Clarence Derwent Award for most promising female and male performers on the New York metropolitan scene, has gone to Nina Arianda and Bill Heck.
+The Clarence Derwent Award for most promising female and male performers on the New York metropolitan scene, has gone to Tracee Chimo (BACHELORETTE) and Santino Fontana (THE IMPORTANCE OF BEING EARNEST).
 The announcement was made by Arne Gundersen, president of the Actors’ Equity Foundation, which administers the Award.

-The Derwent Awards are the oldest awards on Broadway, established in 1945 by Clarence Derwent, distinguished actor and president (1946-1952) of Actors’ Equity.
-Past recipients include Annette Bening, Kristin Chenoweth, Morgan Freeman, Zoe Kazan Allison Janney, Frances Sternhagen, Christopher Walken and Fritz Weaver.
+The Derwent Award is the oldest award on Broadway, established in 1945 by Clarence Derwent, distinguished actor and president (1946-1952) of Actors’ Equity.
+Past recipients include Nina Arianda, Annette Bening, Kristin Chenoweth, Morgan Freeman, Allison Janney, Frances Sternhagen, Christopher Walken and Fritz Weaver.

-The Judges’ Panel includes Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Susan Haskins, Theatre Talk; Harry Haun, Playbill; Michael Kuchwara, Associated Press and David Rosenberg, Back Stage.
+The Judges’ Panel includes Joe Dziemianowicz, Daily News; Adam Feldman, Time Out NY; Harry Haun, Playbill and David Rosenberg, Back Stage.